 Exploring the lives and works of the leading people from across the world like Brigitte Askonas (pictured) whose efforts have helped build biotechnology into a world changing science.
 Brigitte Askonas (Born: 1923 - Died: 2013) Askonas co-developed one of the first systems for the cloning of antibody-forming B cells in vivo, some of the earliest monoclonal antibodies.
 She was also one of the first scientists to isolate and clone virus specific T lymphocytes, laying the foundation for defining different influenza sub-sets and improving vaccines.
 Click here to learn more about Brigitte Askonas.

-Exploring the places and institutions, and people working in them, across the world like Wistar Institute (pictured) where the science of biotechnology has been developed.America's first non-profit independent research institution, the Wistar Institute played an important role in the development of monoclonal antibodies and is today renowned for its cancer research and vaccine development.
-Click here to learn more about Wistar Institute.
+Exploring the places and institutions, and people working in them, across the world like Basel Institute of Immunology (pictured) where the science of biotechnology has been developed.A leading centre for immunological research from 1971 to 2000, the Basel Institute of Immunology helped lay the groundwork for the development of monoclonal antibodies.
+Click here to learn more about Basel Institute of Immunology.

 The untold story of monoclonal antibodies